What is “Collision” coverage?

 Do you know where your shut off valve is in the home?

 In most Canadian homes, the meter and main shutoff valves are located inside, usually in a basement or other warm area to prevent freezing.
-Find it before an emergency occurs so, when you’re in a pinch, you know where it is.
+Find it before an emergency occurs so that you know where it is when you’re in a pinch.
 The main shutoff valve allows a full flow of water through the pipe when it’s open.
 Turning off this valve (by turning it clockwise) cuts off the water supply to the entire house.

 What’s a deductible?